dombrant/100-days-of-code/r1-log.md

 ### R1D91 (May 24th, 2018)
 Today I finished the resume section of my portfolio website.
 I switched the SVG icons from inline to external files linked with object elements.
 I feel a lot more confident on working with SVG icons now.

+### R1D92 (June 10th, 2018)
+Today I worked on my Blurry Image Load library.
+I created a new branch for version 2 and created a GitHub repo.
+Next, I'll be re doing the main script.